 Keep flats in a warm location and soil lightly moist but not soggy.
 A cover over the flat can speed germination.
 Remove it once you see sprouts.
 If starting mint seeds outdoors, sow seeds on the surface of prepared soil and cover with a light layer of vermiculite.

 Once seedlings have two sets of true leaves, harden them off and plant them into beds or outdoor containers.
 Once the little plants are ready to transplant, take containers outdoors and let them acclimate for a week to outdoor conditions before moving them.

 Water new plants regularly.
-Ideally, mint needs 1 to 2 inches (2.5 to 5 cm.) of water per week during the growing season.
+Ideally, mint needs 1 to 2 inches (2.5-5 cm.) of water per week during the growing season.
 Use drip irrigation or water in the morning to allow leaves to dry.
 Overly wet leaves may lead to fungal diseases.